antaalt/shader-validator/README.md

 ### Syntax highlighting

-This extension provide syntax highlighting for HLSL, GLSL & WGSL.
-It also provides some really basic auto completion.
+This extension provide improved syntax highlighting for HLSL, GLSL & WGSL than the base one in VS code.

 ### Linting

 You cant lint your code in real time through this extension:
-- WGSL relies on Naga.
 - GLSL relies on Glslang.
 - HLSL relies on DirectX shader compiler on desktop, Glslang on the web (see below).
+- WGSL relies on Naga.

 ### Autocompletion

 The extension will suggest you symbols from your file and intrinsics as you type.

-### Sigature
+### Signature

 View available signatures for your function as you type it.